Frequently Asked Questions

 • ensuring equal opportunities for societies to sustain a decent living and to access the benefits of the transition toward a zero emission, nature-positive future.

-SBTN is a network of 60+ NGOs, business associations, and mission-driven consultancies contributing their expertise to collectively define what is necessary to do “enough” to stay within Earth’s limits.
+SBTN is a network of 80+ NGOs, business associations, and mission-driven consultancies contributing their expertise to collectively define what is necessary to do “enough” to stay within Earth’s limits.
 SBTN’s Network Council, comprised of our core partners, guides our strategic decision-making.
-SBTN is part of the Global Commons Alliance, a network of organizations working to ensure that societies and the global economy thrive, sustained by healthy global commons, on a stable planet.
+SBTN is part of the Global Commons Alliance, a growing coalition of scientists, philanthropists, businesses and innovators, inspiring new ideas and action to safeguard what’s common and precious to us all: the global commons.

 There are four different hubs that sit within SBTN: the biodiversity hub, the freshwater hub, the land hub, and the ocean hub, with SBTi as our external climate hub.
 These hubs are developing the different methods that feed into SBTs for nature.
 Various NGO partners either lead or engage directly in those hubs.
 The cross-cutting technical team from the core Network team sits across these hubs.
 Partners and team members involved in the hubs can be found here.